dhirsch1138/Shrimpy_BenEater_6502/README.md

   * Exploring & utilizing macros
 * Working on heavily restricting the need for and usage of magic number/symbols.
 * Got the LCD consistenly initializing on cold start and reset, writing to two lines in both scenarios.
+  * Did it by implementing the full initialization by instruction sequence for 4-bit operation
-* Custom characters for the LCD
+* Custom characters for the LCD (yay dinosaurs)
+  * *note to all who follow, getting customer character ram to play nice was a pain.
+It seems exceptionally touchy about timing and sequence.
+Be warned*